Sir Philip Stephens, 1st and last Bt.1

 Last Edited=30 Jul 2007

-Caroline Louisa Thompson was born illegitimately circa 1789.1 She was the daughter of Colonel unknown Lee.1 She married Thomas Jones, 6th Viscount of Ranelagh, son of Charles Wilkinson Jones, 4th Viscount Ranelagh and Sarah Montgomery, on 13 September 1811.1 She died on 25 November 1866 at Mayfield, Sussex, England.1
+Caroline Louisa Thompson was born illegitimately circa 1789.1 She was the daughter of Colonel unknown Lee.1 She married Thomas Jones, 6th Viscount of Ranelagh, son of Charles Wilkinson Jones, 4th Viscount Ranelagh and Sarah Montgomery, on 13 September 1811.1 She died on 25 November 1866 at Mayfield, Sussex, EnglandG.1

-As a result of her marriage, Caroline Louisa Thompson was styled as Viscountess of Ranelagh on 13 September 1811.
+After her marriage, Caroline Louisa Thompson was styled as Viscountess of Ranelagh on 13 September 1811.
 From 13 September 1811, her married name became Jones.1

 Children of Caroline Louisa Thompson and Thomas Jones, 6th Viscount of Ranelagh